PruthviKumarP/AzugaTraining-Codeops/README.md

   cd my-project
 ```

-The project doesnot need any installation , by adding this project to the IDE's workspace and adding all the required jar files given below to the class path the project will surve its purpose.

 ### Prerequisites

 The Project has some Prerequisites, jar files / libraries must be installed or added to the dependency’s.
 Following are required Jar files to add to the classPath for different features,